apache/flink-web/_posts/2022-02-22-scala-free.md

 - sjwiesman:
   name: "Seth Wiesman"
   twitter: "sjwiesman"
-excerpt: excerpt: Apache Flink's runtime is now Scala free, allowing users to leverage any Scala version in their user code - including Scala 3!
+excerpt: Apache Flink's runtime is now Scala free, allowing users to leverage any Scala version in their user code - including Scala 3!
 ---

-Flink 1.15 is right around the corner, and among the many improvements is a Scala free classpath by default.
+Flink 1.15 is right around the corner, and among the many improvements is a Scala free classpath.
 Users can now leverage the Java API from any Scala version, including Scala 3!

 <figure style="margin-left:auto;margin-right:auto;display:block;padding-top: 20px;padding-bottom:20px;width:75%;">